High Resolution and High-Speed Live Optical Flow Velocimetry: Accuracy benchmarks on synthetic flows

 \subsection{Rankine vortex - Resolution of small scales}

-A key question is the ability of OFV to resolve small structures, even with relatively large displacements, as can be encountered in a turbulent flow.
-Figures~\ref{fig:rk_comparison_12} and \ref{fig:rk_comparison_25} compare the best results obtained with OFV and CC-PIV for two very smal vortices, with $r=12$ and $r=25$~px, and a large displacement ($D=8$~px, comparable to the size of the vortex).
-The CC-PIV computation uses a multi-pass FFT implementation \citep{Thielicke_2021} with four passes, $IW=[64,32,16,8]$~px, and 50\% overlap, to optimize the spatial resolution.
-The figures (a–b) show zoomed views of the vortex core for respectively CC-PIV and OFV, while the figures (c) compares a one-pixel radial profile along the mid-height of the vortex ($y=Y/2$).
+A key question for OFV users is its ability to resolve small structures with precision, even with relatively large displacements, as can be encountered in a turbulent flow.
+Figures~\ref{fig:rk_comparison_12} and \ref{fig:rk_comparison_25} compare the best results obtained with OFV and CC-PIV for two very small vortices ($r=12$ and $r=25$~px), and a large displacement ($D=8$~px, comparable to the size of the vortex).
+The CC-PIV velocity fields were obtained with a multi-pass FFT implementation \citep{Thielicke_2021} with four passes, $IW=[64,32,16,8]$~px, and 50\% overlap, to optimize the spatial resolution.
+The Figures~\ref{fig:rk_comparison_12}--\ref{fig:rk_comparison_25}~(a–b) show zoomed views of the vortex core for respectively CC-PIV and OFV, while the Figures~\ref{fig:rk_comparison_12}--\ref{fig:rk_comparison_25}~(c) compares a one-pixel radial profile along the mid-height of the vortex ($y=Y/2$).

-One can clearly see in Figs.~\ref{fig:rk_comparison_12}–\ref{fig:rk_comparison_25} that the vortex structure is very well recovered with OFV, despite its small size.
-For $r=12$~px (Fig.~\ref{fig:rk_comparison_12}), the global maxima are slightly underestimated (Fig.~\ref{fig:r12_profiles}), but the peak discrepancies are within 5\% of theory.
-The peak locations and gradients are well captured, even along a single pixel line (no spatial average).
+One can clearly see in Figs.~\ref{fig:rk_comparison_12}–-\ref{fig:rk_comparison_25} that the vortex structure is accurately recovered with OFV, despite its small size.
+For $r=12$~px (Fig.~\ref{fig:rk_comparison_12}), the global maxima are slightly underestimated (Fig.~\ref{fig:r12_profiles}), but the peak discrepancies are within 5\% of the theoretical profile.
+The peaks locations and gradients are well captured, even along a single pixel line (no spatial averaging).
 Similar conclusions hold for $r=25$~px (Fig.~\ref{fig:rk_comparison_25}): OFV recovers the structure of the vortex more clearly and resolves the extrema better than CC-PIV.
 These cases also confirm that OFV limitations are tied more to displacement \emph{gradient} than magnitude.

-Figure~\ref{fig:best_results_error} presents $Err(x,y)$ for all Rankine configurations with their best OFV settings.
-The influence of $D/R$ is clear: the error level decreases as the gradient diminishes (from left to the right).
-In the figures (b, i, p, w), all at $D/R=0.32$, errors are consistent in both location and magnitude.
-With optimal OFV and image parameters, the errors are sub-pixel.
+Figs.~\ref{fig:error_U_8} to \ref{fig:error_U_32} present the error maps $Err(x,y)$ for all Rankine configurations with their best OFV settings.
+The influence of $D/R$ is clear: the error level decreases as the gradient diminishes.
+Errors appears concentrated around the vortex core, which is expected since this is the region with the highest displacement gradients, which are the most challenging to resolve.
+However, it is worth noting that when $D/R$ does not exceed $0.7$, absolute error levels remain sub--pixel.